User37som/libbitcoin/bx-fetch-height.md

 ```
 This command supports [configuration settings](Configuration-Settings).

-The height will increase as more blocks are mined and may vary slightly between servers.
+The height reported will increase as more blocks are mined and may vary slightly between servers.
 ### Example 1
 ```sh
 $ bx fetch-height